Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest.md

 ### GetStatusEnum

-`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) GetStatusEnum() CSSCMSCoreEnumsOrchestratorAuthCertificateReenrollment`
+`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) GetStatusEnum() int32`

 GetStatusEnum returns the StatusEnum field if non-nil, zero value otherwise.

 ### GetStatusEnumOk

-`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) GetStatusEnumOk() (*CSSCMSCoreEnumsOrchestratorAuthCertificateReenrollment, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) GetStatusEnumOk() (*int32, bool)`

 GetStatusEnumOk returns a tuple with the StatusEnum field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetStatusEnum

-`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) SetStatusEnum(v CSSCMSCoreEnumsOrchestratorAuthCertificateReenrollment)`
+`func (o *KeyfactorWebKeyfactorApiModelsOrchestratorsUpdateOrchestratorAuthCertificateReenrollmentRequest) SetStatusEnum(v int32)`

 SetStatusEnum sets StatusEnum field to given value.